 \subsection{Proxy Problems}

-Proxy problems are finite graphs constructed at decision-time, whose vertices are states and whose directed edges are estimated possible transitions between the vertices, as shown in Fig. \ref{fig:proxy_problem}.
-We call the states selected to be vertices of the proxy problems \textit{checkpoints} to differentiate them from other states are not involved in the decision time planning process.
-The current state is always one of the vertices.
-The checkpoints are proposed by a generative model and represent a finite subset of states that the agent might experience in the current episode.
-Each edge is annotated with estimates of the duration and reward associated with the transition between the checkpoints it connects; these estimates are learned over the relevant aspects of the environment and depend on the agent's capability.
-As the low-level policy that implements checkpoint transitions improves, the edges strengthen, in the sense that shorter or higher-reward paths may be discovered.
-Planning in a proxy problem is temporally abstract, because the checkpoints represent sparse decision points.
-Estimating each checkpoint transition is spatially abstract, as an option corresponding to such a task would base its decisions only on some aspects of the environment state~\citep{bengio2017consciousness}, in order to improve generalization as well as computational efficiency \citep{zhao2021consciousness}.
+Proxy problems are finite graphs constructed at decision-time, whose vertices are states and whose directed edges estimate transitions between the vertices, as shown in Fig. \ref{fig:proxy_problem}.
+We call the states selected to be vertices of the proxy problems \textit{checkpoints}, to differentiate from other uninvolved states.
+The current state is always included as one of the vertices.
+The checkpoints are proposed by a generative model and represent some states that the agent might experience in the current episode, often denoted as $S^\odot$ in this paper.
+Each edge is annotated with estimates of the cumulative discount and reward associated with the transition between the connected checkpoints; these estimates are learned over the \textbf{relevant} aspects of the environment and \textbf{depend} on the agent's capability.
+As the low-level policy implementing checkpoint transitions improves, the edges strengthen.
+Planning in a proxy problem is temporally abstract, since the checkpoints act as sparse decision points.
+Estimating each checkpoint transition is spatially abstract, as an option corresponding to such a task would base its decisions only on some aspects of the environment state~\citep{bengio2017consciousness,konidaris2009efficient}, to improve generalization as well as computational efficiency \citep{zhao2021consciousness}.

-Note that a proxy problem can be viewed as a deterministic SMDP, where each edge will be implemented as a goal-conditioned option, aiming to reach the end checkpoint of the edge.
-Thus, it can be fully described by the discount and reward matrices, \blue{$\Gamma^\pi$} and \darkgreen{$V^\pi$}, where \blue{$\gamma^\pi_{ij}$} and \darkgreen{$v^\pi_{ij}$} are defined as:
+A proxy problem can be viewed as a deterministic SMDP, where each directed edge is implemented as a checkpoint-conditioned option.
+It can be fully described by the discount and reward matrices, \blue{$\Gamma^\pi$} and \darkgreen{$V^\pi$}, where \blue{$\gamma^\pi_{ij}$} and \darkgreen{$v^\pi_{ij}$} are defined as:

 By planning with \blue{$\Gamma^\pi$} and \darkgreen{$V^\pi$}, \eg{} using SMDP value iteration~\citep{sutton1999between}, we can solve the proxy problem, and form a jumpy plan to travel between states in the original problem.
 If the proxy problems can be estimated well, the obtained solution will be of good quality, as established in the following theorem: